Larry Langford: Political career

-Langford, a Democrat, was elected to the county commission in 2002 and elected president despite the fact that he was one of only two Democrats (along with former WBRC television reporter Shelia Smoot) on the five-member commission.
-He served four years as the first African-American commission president.Gary White, the Republican who crossed party lines and voted for Langford for president, lost his seat by a landslide in the 2006 election, as voters from his heavily Republican district replaced him with Jim Carns.
-Republicans campaigned heavily on a "No Democrat, No Dome, No Debt" platform during their primary and that they would not support the election of a Democrat to the County Commission.
-When Carns took his seat, the three GOP members replaced Langford with Bettye Fine Collins as president.
-In 2010 the entire commission, including the three Republicans, were either voted out of office or decided not to run for another term.
+Langford, a Democrat, was elected to the county commission in 2002.
+His colleagues on the five-member commission elected Langford as commission president, the first African-American to hold the office.

 He also served as mayor of Fairfield, Alabama, and served one term on the Birmingham City Council.

 Langford raised money and generated public interest and support for Visionland Theme Park (now known as Alabama Splash Adventure), located near Bessemer.
 The park was built largely by bond issues backed by a consortium of municipalities in the western part of the county, as well as the city of Birmingham and the county government.
 The park later declared bankruptcy, and was sold to Southland Entertainment Group for just over $5 million at auction.